Multiple Linear Regression

 corrr::correlate()

-Adjusted-\(R^2\) is a modification of the \(R^2\) statistic that takes into account the number of predictors in a model.
+Adjusted-\(R^2\) refines the original \(R^2\) statistic by taking into account the number of predictors in the model.
+It is calculated using the following formula:

 \[ Adjusted-R^2 = 1 - [((1 - R^2) \times (n - 1)) / (n - k - 1)] \]